-Camas County's average new case rate has shot up to the high end of the high risk level.
-The positivity rate is well into the critical risk level.
+Camas County's average new case rate has dropped back into the moderate risk level.
+The positivity rate is still in the critical risk level, but it is a number easily inflated because of Camas County's small population.
 The county does not have a local hospital, but there is moderate burden on the regional hospital.

-Taking all major factors into account, the overall determined risk level is high.
+Taking all major factors into account, the overall determined risk level is moderate.